chaunceygardiner/weewx-loopdata/README.md

 * `current.outTemp`           which might yeild `79.2°F`
 * `current.outTemp.raw`       which might yeild `79.175`

+The inTemp average inside temperature this hour can be included as:

+* `hour.inTemp.avg.formatted` which might yeild `68.1`
+* `hour.inTemp.avg`           which might yeild `68.1°`
+* `hour.inTemp.avg.raw`       which might yeild `68.12`

-The day average of outside tempeture can be included as:
+The day average of outside temperature can be included as:

 * `day.outTemp.avg.formatted` which might yeild `64.7`
 * `day.outTemp.avg`           which might yeild `64.7°`